Is Your Company Suffering From Audit Fatigue?

 Dennis Ryan (OHST, CRSP)

-Many companies today are suffering from safety system auditing fatigue, and they don't know what to do about it.
+Many companies today are suffering from safety system audit fatigue, and they don’t know what to do about it.
 Allow me to explain.
 Without a doubt, the audit is the measurement method most commonly used to assess safety system performance.
 While some companies that use this method receive good prevention direction for their efforts, there are many that do not.
 Why?
 Because the value yielded by health and safety management system auditing depends upon the frequency of its use.
 As companies audit year in and year out, the useful information they obtain diminishes with each passing year (providing they are taking action on the findings of previous audits).
 After awhile, the audit results become very predictable leading to a condition we call audit fatigue.

 The figure below (Exhibit 1) describes what we call the audit life cycle.
 At some point, a company decides it’s time to develop a safety program.
 We call this the Commencement Stage.
 Later, they decide to conduct their first audit (the Discovery Stage).
 At some point in the future, they audit again.
 They may audit a number of times, and with each audit, they obtain value and improve their program (the Maturation Stage).
 Finally, there comes a time when many companies find that their measurement approach is no longer providing them with significant value.
 They have reached the Predictive Stage.
 If your company is at the predictive auditing stage, it’s probably time to make some changes in the way you measure your company’s safety performance.